turbo-turnip/turbo-turnip/README.md

 ## 👋 Hi there, I'm Atticus from SoftwareFuze!

-### I'm a fullstack web developer, and a new game developer with C#!
+### I'm a fullstack web developer, and a new game developer with THREE.js!
 - 🔭  I’m currently working on [Retask](https://github.com/Softwarefuze/Retask), a website where anyone can manage projects and workflows efficiently!
-- 🌱  I’m currently learning about security && encryption!
+- 🌱  I’m currently learning about physics, 3d modeling, and THREE.js!
 - 💬  Ask me about web development topics like NodeJS, or ReactJS!
-- 😄  Pronouns: He/Him || They/Them
+- 😄  Pronouns: He/They
 - ⚡  Fun fact: I like to play the clarinet!

 ### Social links & Contact